telerik/xaml-docs/controls/radsyntaxeditor/features/margins.md

 ## Margin Panels

-__Example 1__ demonstrates how you can add some custom elements around the RadSyntaxEditor and provides a vizualization of the default locations for all panels.
+__Example 1__ demonstrates how you can add some custom elements around the RadSyntaxEditor and provides a visualization of the default locations for all panels.
 It also demonstrates the line numbers and [folding taggger]({%slug radsyntaxeditor-features-folding-taggers%}) features, which are implemented with the help of the left scrollable margin.

 #### __[XAML] Example 1: Defining the RadSyntaxEditor__
 {{region xaml-radsyntaxeditor-features-margins-0}}